Lev0n82/TestDriverMCP/AITestDriverMCP.md

 ## End-to-End Testing Should Focus on Users, Not Code

 When we step back and think clearly about end-to-end testing, we recognize that the business priority is usability.
 What truly matters is whether the user can accomplish their goal.
-TestDriver embraces this truth by using human language to define test requirements.
+TestDriverMCP embraces this truth by using human language to define test requirements.
 The simulated software tester then determines how to accomplish those goals.

 Consider the contrast: